Launch — Access limited to 250 Members to ensure personalized follow-up quality.

 • Moderate

-The KiSel-10 trial showed a significant reduction in cardiovascular mortality in adults over 70.
-Participants received selenium and coenzyme Q10 for four years, with benefit confirmed at 12-year follow-up.
+A cardiovascular benefit in the over-70s: the KiSel-10 trial measured a significant drop in cardiovascular mortality in this age group.
+Participants received selenium and coenzyme Q10 for four years, with the benefit still present at 12-year follow-up.

 • Moderate

-Selenium contributes to the maintenance of normal hair and nails.
-Selenoproteins help protect hair follicles from oxidative damage.
+Hair and nails preserved over time: selenium contributes to the maintenance of normal hair and nails.
+Selenoproteins protect the hair follicles, the root of the hair, from oxidative damage.

 • Moderate